Angular momentum - mass relation for dark matter haloes: SUMMARY AND DISCUSSIONS

 \section{SUMMARY AND DISCUSSIONS}

 We have used N-body simulations to study the time-evolution of the $J-M$ relation.
 From our results emerges a picture of the origin and evolution of the $J-M$ relation in the $\Lambda$CDM model:

-In the linear regime, when all haloes in our sample still evolve linearly, $\alpha$ is a constant of $\sim 1.5$ and $\beta$ increases linearly with time.
+At high redshifts, when all haloes in our sample still evolve linearly, $\alpha$ is a constant of $\sim 1.5$ and $\beta$ increases linearly with time.
 We show that this can be explained using the tidal torque theory if we carefully consider the mass dependence introduced by the smoothing of potential field [Equation (\ref{eqn18}) and Equation (\ref{eqn19})], needed for keeping the validity of the Zel'dovich approximation and Taylor approximation up to second order.
 In the nonlinear regime, $\alpha$ increases monotonically and $\beta$ gradually reaches a maximum and decreases.
 Finally, in the virial regime when the majority of haloes become virialized, $\alpha$ becomes a constant $5/3$ and $\beta$ stabilizes.

 This time evolution picture enables us to discriminate among possible explanations.
 We show that the empirically observed $\alpha=5/3$ is consistent with the mechanical equilibrium of haloes.
 On the other hand, TTT successfully explains the $J-M$ relation in the linear regime.
 Haloes in different environments and with different merging histories show different time evolution behaviours of the $J-M$ relation.
 The nonlinear effects drive the $J-M$ relation in the linear regime to the one we observed.